-The ACE study lab is located in the Utley Center near the cafeteria and offers study resources, computers and free tutoring to all RC students.
-Upstairs from the ACE is the CHILL, which offers a comfortable study area and a place to work with groups.
+The ACE study lab is located in the Utley Center near the cafeteria and offers study resources, computers, and free tutoring to all RC students.
+The CHILL is upstairs from ACE and offers a comfortable area for both individual and group study.
 All students are invited to take advantage of these on-campus study environments.

-ACE peer tutors are traditional students trained to help with accounting, biblical studies, business, communication, education courses, English, history, math, sciences, and all phases of the writing process.
-ACE tutors are trained to help you learn concepts, and students should leave the session with a better understanding of the course work.
+ACE peer tutors are traditional students trained to help with most Rochester College courses.
+ACE tutors are able to help you understand concepts and problem solving.
+Each student should leave the tutoring session with a better understanding of the course work.
+In addition, the writing tutors offer valuable help for improving papers.
 Peer tutoring is an encouraging, engaging, and effective resource for all Rochester College students.

 Tutoring is available on a walk-in basis during the traditional academic year, September through April, and by appointment from May through August.
-For additional information or questions please call 248-218-2173 or e-mail firstname.lastname@example.org.
+If you have a paper for review, please bring it at least thirty minutes before the ACE lab closes.
+For additional information or questions please call 248-218-2173 or e-mail email@example.com.

 Location: Utley Center, downstairs from the CHILL (near Fletcher Cafeteria)

 |SPRING 2014 Hours (January 4 – April 25, 2014)|

 |Sunday||6:00 PM – 10:00 PM|

 Peer tutors provide academic support to Rochester College students in the ACE lab.
 See below for Fall 2013 ACE Tutors Schedule.
 This schedule may change on weekly basis.
 If you would like to know the schedule for specific course tutors, please contact the ACE lab at firstname.lastname@example.org or 248-218-2173.